 - Providing customer discounts while still paying full price for goods or services to sellers.

-- Adding funds from non-Stripe income (e.g., checks or funds from another processor).
+- Adding funds from non-Stripe income (for example, checks or funds from another processor).

-- Enabling faster payouts (e.g., pay a vendor before incoming funds become available).
+- Enabling faster payouts (for example, pay a vendor before incoming funds become available).